LahiruBandaranayake/hamk_linux_management/README.md

 The Universe repository includes:

--Packages maintained by the community.
+- Packages maintained by the community.
--Open-source software not officially supported by Ubuntu.
+- Open-source software not officially supported by Ubuntu.
--A broader range of packages than the main repository.
+- A broader range of packages than the main repository.
--Software that may have more frequent updates.
+- Software that may have more frequent updates.

 **Installation Failure Simulation**